brendonc-h/lc62/README.md

 ## Features

 - Responsive design optimized for all devices
-- Online ordering system with Stripe integration
+- Online ordering system with Square payment integration
 - Interactive menu with categories and item details
 - Contact form and location information
 - Admin-friendly content management